CurveDocs/curve-docs/docs/governance/curve-dao.md

 This package simplifies the process of creating and testing CurveDAO proposals, making it easier for veCRV holders to participate in governance actions such as:

 - Managing Curve DAO gauges (creation, modification, or removal)
-- Whitelisting smartwallets for veCRV locking
+- Whitelisting smart wallets for veCRV locking
 - Adjusting liquidity pool parameters
 - Adding new gauge types
 - Other DAO-governed protocol changes